Skip to content

 #USPS and Mail Services

 The USPS doesn’t share forwarding addresses publicly.
-But here’s a workaround: send a letter to the person’s last known address with “Address Service Requested” printed on the envelope.
-The postal service will return the letter with their new address for a small fee (around $0.75 as of 2026).
+But there’s a workaround: send a letter to the person’s last known address with “Address Service Requested” printed on the envelope.
+The postal service returns it with their current forwarding address for about $0.75.

 #Professional Licenses

-Anyone with a professional license (doctors, lawyers, real estate agents, contractors) has their business address on file with the state licensing board.
-These databases are almost always free to search online.
-Just Google “[state] professional license lookup.”
+Doctors, lawyers, real estate agents, and contractors all have their business address on file with the state licensing board.
+Google “[state] professional license lookup” to find these free databases.

 #Hiring a Professional Skip Tracer or Private Investigator